 When rinsing off their bodies show them how to look around to see if they see soap bubbles on their bodies anywhere and that means that there is still soap on their bodies and we want to wash all of that off before getting out of the shower.

-When they are done washing and rinsing off their bodies, show them exactly how to turn off the water so they can visually see how to do it and then do it hand over hand so they can physically feel how to turn it off.
+When they are done washing and rinsing off their bodies, show them exactly how to turn off the water so they can visually see how to do it.
 You can again use either a permanent marker or a sticker to show where to stop to turn off the faucet.

 Tips for Drying the Body Off

 Lastly, working on drying off the body thoroughly can be difficult sometimes.
-Again, we physically show my brother how to use the towel to dry off and then we either have him start to dry off by himself or we finish for him because we want to make sure he really gets dried off.
-We keep practicing this skill and showing him how to reach all areas of his body.
-We show him in standing and in sitting to make things a little easier.
-We do less and less for him each time until he can dry off his body completely.
+You could physically show them how to use the towel to dry off and then either have them start to dry off by themselves or finish for them because we want to make sure they really get dried off.
+Keep practicing this skill and show them how to reach all areas of their body.
+You could show them how to dry off either while standing or sitting to make things a little easier.
 Make sure you are using a towel with a texture that your child likes so they don’t have tactile difficulties.
-You could try a super soft towel or a quick drying towel.
+You could try a super soft towel or a quick-drying towel.
 Another sensory tip, would be if your child likes warm textures, you could use a towel warmer or put the towel in the drier to be warm when they get out of the shower.

-During the shower, some children may want access to a dry towel or wash cloth because they may get soap in their eyes and this can help them feel safer during the shower knowing they can quickly dry their eyes off.
+During the shower, some individuals may want access to a dry towel or washcloth because they may get soap in their eyes and this can help them feel safer during the shower knowing they can quickly dry their eyes off.